EASS-HIT-PART-A-2025-CLASS-VII/ezlife/README.md

 uvicorn main:app --port 8001 --reload
 ```

-## 🤝 Contributing

-We welcome contributions from the community!
-Whether it's bug fixes, feature enhancements, or documentation improvements, your input helps make EZlife better for everyone.

-### How to Contribute
-- Report bugs and suggest features via GitHub Issues
-- Submit pull requests for code improvements
-- Help improve documentation and user guides
-- Share feedback and usage experiences

----

-## 🙏 Acknowledgments

 Built with modern tools and frameworks that make development efficient and enjoyable:
 - **FastAPI** for the excellent Python web framework
 - **React** for the powerful frontend capabilities